Updated: Jun 29

-This film's core thought and social issues are obviously embodied by the African American pianist Don Shirley (Mahershala Ali) who educated at USSR and hires a Italian-American bouncer Tony Vallelonga (Viggo Mortensen) as his driver/ assistant for musical performance tour across the continent of US from the north (N.Y.City) to the south (Birmingham, Alabama) in post war era.
+This film's core thought and social issues are obviously embodied by the African American pianist Don Shirley (Mahershala Ali) who was educated in the USSR and hires the Italian-American bouncer, Tony Vallelonga (Viggo Mortensen), as his driver/ assistant for the musical performance tour across the continent of US from the north (N.Y.City) to the south (Birmingham, Alabama) in post war era.

 Any part of this report may be disseminated without permission, provided attribution to the professional film writer Ryota Nakanishi as author and a link to www.ryotanakanishi.com is provided.

 This film article is for educational purpose only.